The Best Detergent For Goose Down Products

 a set of wool dryer balls which are placed in the drying machine

-Wool dryer balls are literally just balls made of wool.
+Wool dryer balls are just balls made of wool.

 Wool dryer balls don’t contain any toxic chemicals like dryer sheets or fabric softener, and they generally last for up to a thousand loads.
 So they’re safe and cheap!